shsagir/play-area-sync/docs/install-kirby-2.md

 ---

-## Get ready

-We assume you've already created an App.
-You have chosen "Any other PHP application" in the software stack chooser.
-Kirby does not need any special configuration, so it just works out of the box with the fortrabbit default settings.
-If not: You can do so in the [fortrabbit Dashboard](/dashboard).

-### Have a local installation

-We assume that you run [a local development environment](/local-development) where you do the main coding, before deploying or uploading changes to the fortrabbit App.
 At least have the Kirby "starterkit" downloaded, so that you have something to start with.

 ### Choose your deployment work-flow